 Students may borrow up to $2,500 in additional unsubsidized loans to purchase a computer, printer & software for school.
 A receipt of the computer purchase must be provided to the Financial Aid Office.
 Students interested in this option should speak with a financial aid staff member prior to the purchase.
 Note: requests for additional funding are limited to one such purchase increase during tenure at HMS.

 I may not complete my M.D. program in 4 years.
 How does this decision affect my financial aid package?

-Students who extend their program beyond the traditional 4 year curriculum at HMS to pursue an enrichment activity ordinarily are charged 4 consecutive years of full tuition and charged a facilities fee for their 5th year.
+Students who extend their program beyond the traditional 4 year curriculum at HMS to pursue an enrichment activity ordinarily are charged 4 consecutive years of full tuition and are charged a facilities fee for their 5th year.
 Students are eligible to apply for financial aid during their 5th year; this aid is in the form of loans only for students entering HMS in August 2014 or later.
 A student's fifth year budget is much lower since a reduced facilities fee charge replaces tuition.
-Note: Students extending their program for reasons other than an enrichment year may be assessed tuition charges.
+Note: Students extending their program for reasons other than an enrichment year may be assessed additional tuition charges.
 Living expenses mirror the fourth year graduating student budget.
 Students are required to speak with their financial aid officer to discuss how taking an enrichment year will affect their specific financial aid package.

 What happens to my financial aid if I take a leave of absence (LOA)?